OpenSDP/human-capital-stata/docs/Share_of_Teachers_Who_Are_New_Hires.md

 ---
-title: "Share of Teachers Who Are New Hires"
+title: "Calculate the Share of Teachers Who Are New Hires"
 output:
   html_document:
     theme: simplex